HeshanKarunaratne/notes/README.md

     - @GetMapping: To make endpoint compatible for GET requests
     - @ResponseBody: To generate the response message

     6 .
-Can we disable the default web server in the Springboot application?
+Can we disable the default web server in the Spring Boot application?
     - Add below config to application.properties
         - spring.main.web-application-type=none

     7 .
-What is SpringBoot and why use springboot in your project?
+What is SpringBoot and why use spring boot in your project?
-    - SpringBoot is a spring module for RAD(Rapid Application Development) with extra support of auto configuration, embedded application servers, auto dependency resolution, management endpoints, spring boot CLI
+    - SpringBoot is a spring module for RAD(Rapid Application Development) with extra support of autoconfiguration, embedded application servers, auto dependency resolution, management endpoints, spring boot CLI

     8 .
 What is the difference between @Controller and @RestController annotations?
-    - @Controller maps the model object to a view or template and makes it human readable but @RestController simply returns the object and data as JSON or XML
+    - @Controller maps the model object to a view or template and makes it human-readable but @RestController simply returns the object and data as JSON or XML

     9 .
 What is the difference between @RequestMapping and @GetMapping annotations?
     - @RequestMapping can be used with GET,POST,PUT and many other request methods using the method attribute on the annotation